MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-and-stream-real-time-events-to-lakehouse.md

    1. **Lakehouse**: Select an existing lakehouse item from the workspace you specified.
 The newly created lakehouse **citypwrdata** is selected.
    2. **Delta table**: Select an existing delta table or create a new one to receive data.
 Here a new delta table **citypwrtbl** is given.
-   3. **Data format**: Select the data format for the data that is sent to your lakehouse.
+   3. **Input data format**: Select the data format for the data that is sent to your lakehouse.

 3. Select **Add** if you don't want to process your events while ingesting them to your lakehouse.
 ## Define real-time events processing logic with event processor